No-See-Ums are also known as Biting Midges, Punkies, or Knats. These tiny, biting flies are only

 Swarms of no see ums produce a high-pitched whine from the thousands of tiny beating wings.

-These no-see-ums resemble mosquitoes, but the body is stouter, the proboscis is shorter, the legs are rather
+These no-see-ums resemble mosquitoes, but the body is stouter, the proboscis is shorter, the legs are

-antenna.
+plume-like antenna.
 They breathe by means of blood gills after the manner of fish.

 Eggs are laid in water or in moist decaying organic matter, and hatch in about three days.
-The eggs
+The

-are often held together in masses or in strings by a gelatinous secretion.
+eggs are often held together in masses or in strings by a gelatinous secretion.
 Larvae are cylindrical and thin-skinned,

 with a distinct head.
 Larvae eat decaying plant matter.
 Most species develop in the standing water along the margins